-Total hip arthroplasty (Figure 1) continues to be one of the safest and most effective surgical therapies.
+Total hip arthroplasty (Fig. 1) continues to be one of the safest and most effective surgical therapies.
 Nevertheless, the long-term outcome of this procedure is gradual deterioration over time in service resulting in increased rate of revisions due to aseptic loosening and osteolysis (OL).
-Both mechanical and biological factors trigger a cascade of events leading to the distortion of local bone homeostasis in favour of resorption.
-At least two types of periprosthetic OL may be distinguished: linear and the aggressive.
+Both mechanical and biological factors trigger a cascade of events leading to the distortion of local bone homeostasis in favor of resorption.
+At least two types of periprosthetic OL may be distinguished: linear and aggressive.
 The former demarcates prosthesis with either a thin or a heavy fibrous membrane lying as a pad on the sclerotic bone surface.
 The latter differs from the former by lacking sclerotic adaptation of the bone surfaces.
 Poorly organized fibrous tissues may fill the bone lesions; thus, OL may be associated with loosening of the prosthesis.

 Particle disease theory was coined to explain the pathophysiology of OL and prosthetic loosening (Harris 1994).
 This is based on the evidence that macrophages and other cells of mesenchymal origin release a multitude of cytokines, chemokines, metalloproteinases, and other agents after stimulation by prosthetic wear particles (Purdue et al. 2006).
 Ultimately, these substances mediate increased local concentration of mature and functionally competent osteoclasts that execute bone resorption.
 Simultaneously, prosthetic particles and substances of particle disease suppress osteoblast activities.
-Concurrently, mechanical factors such as excessive forces generated at the prosthesis-bone interface and joint fluid produced by surface macrophages of the synovium are involved in the aetiology of OL (Sundfeldt et al. 2006).
-Both can lead to direct bone resorption independently of other factors.
+Concurrently, mechanical factors such as